 And with pheromones, this can be especially dangerous because of several reasons:

 - Too many preconceived notions about products means more bias.
-What I mean is that Pherotruth members (I am still currently a member), have noticed that many people start posting things before they’ve even tried a product.
-They read what another member may have said, and then start saying things as a matter of fact.
-Same goes for people who actually put in the time to test products who have their research taken and repeated elsewhere, be that another post, another forum, another website with no credits.
-I haven’t seen this on DiscoverXS, because its still small and I haven’t ever been active there – hope to be soon though.
+What I mean is that I have noticed people posting things before they’ve even tried a product.
+They read what another member has said, and then start saying things as a matter of FACT.
+Same goes for people who actually put in the time to test products who have their research taken and repeated elsewhere, be that another post, another forum, or another website with no credits.
+Whether its good or bad feedback, this causes a false feedback loop, and due to the subjective nature of pheromones… can lead to completely wrong conclusions.

 - Bias of certain products or vendors based on other peoples experiences (this can also cause placebo)… I’ve seen many posts where something is totally inaccurate, but many people seem to start believing certain things about a product that may or may not be true.
 I saw this when people started saying L2K + Glace (or Wolf I think) was attracting… trannies?
 I have never experienced this, but for some silly reason this idea seems to have taken off.
 For the record, I tested this after someone asked about it and found no such thing.
-This is what I mean with placebo and bias.
+This is exactly what I mean with placebo and bias.
+One dumb and fake observation, leading to a bandwagon of people talking complete rubbish.

 Those are just a few things to watch out for, regardless of if you go to Pherotruth, DiscoverXS or any other pheromone forum.

-All that said, I have had a very interesting experience so far to say the least.
+All that said, I’ve had a very interesting experience so far to say the least.

-This is an exciting little underground world we have, and we should all try to stick together and advance this technology.
+This is an exciting little underground corner of the internet, and we should all try to stick together and advance this technology.

-Have fun and party on at DiscoverXS or Pherotruth!
+Have fun and party on at DiscoverXS, Pherotruth or whatever other pheromone forums float your boat!

 Thanks for reading,